-Our innate sense of wonder is so easily forgotten in this hectic world.
-Reconnect with it.
-Celebrate it with a bright spark!
-My impromptu mosaics bring a seeming chaos of unrelated materials and elements together for you into an ordered, colourful whole, like a miniature universe.
-It’s the magic of spontaneous, contemporary mosaic making.
+I‘ve decided to focus on nourishing, celebrating, re-kindling and inspiring this innate sense of wonder we were all born with and at times remember, but which is so easily pummeled and forgotten in this hectic world, let alone lived.
+How?
+First of all through my day-to-day way of living, and then through into the mosaic art I create.
+My impromptu mosaics bring a seeming chaos of unrelated materials and elements together into an ordered, colourful whole, like a miniature universe, reflecting the magic of spontaneous, contemporary mosaic making.

 “Disparate pieces attract, influence each other, and miraculously become inseparable” ~ Ilana Shafir, mosaic artist (1924-2014)

 Over the years, I’ve had the fortune to see and absorb ancient mosaics up-close and personal in exotic locations as far away as Italy, Spain, Iran, Jordan, Syria and France.

 Currently, my home-based studio is located in native bush near the Far North’s Mount Maungataniwha.
 My work is exhibited and collected throughout New Zealand, as well as sold overseas.

 Not only do I make beautiful mosaics for people’s walls, kitchens, floors, bathrooms and gardens, I also teach this skill to others, both in group settings and one-to-one tuition.
-But first of all, my deepest involvement is with the honouring of life in pure form, which in my case happens in, around and through the heart hermitage of the living advahoot Yanchiji, at Tushita Ashram.
+But first of all, my deepest involvement is with the honouring of life in pure form, which in my case happens in, around and through the heart hermitage of the living advahoot Yanchiji, at the Tushita Hermitage.